josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧬_ambient_data_exhaust.md

 ---

 ## 🏮 Footer
-*Ambient Data Exhaust* is a living node of the Polaris Protocol.
+*🧬 Ambient Data Exhaust* is a living node of the Polaris Protocol.
 It frames digital-era behaviour as ordinary metadata emission, contextualising how human emotional states leave traces in interaction patterns without implying surveillance or danger.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-15_
+_Last updated: 2025-12-15_